nahu02/EncoderHubCore/Doc/HowToUse.md

 # How to use the library

+This document is about how to use the library.
+Instructions on how to add it to your project as a dependency can be found [here](./UsingTheNugetPackageFromGithub.md).

 This library is designed to be easy to use.
 The main class is `EncoderFactory`, which is a factory class that creates encoders.
 This class is initialized with an `IEncoderStore` object, which is a collection of all the encoders available.
 The base implementation of this interface is `EncoderStore`, which includes all the encoders that come with the library.